 Nearby Newport offers a range of amenities and interesting places to visit.
 These include Caerleon Roman Fortress and Bath…

-Lesley Fisher & Family would like to welcome you to Tenby which is both a medieval walled town and one of Wales' favorite seaside resorts, in the only coastal National Park in Britain.
-It's ancient harbour, surrounded by Regency houses in pastel colours, is a focus for artists and photographers and it's four sheltered beaches and safe bathing waters attract families, with water sports for the energetic.
+Lesley Fisher & family would like to welcome you to Tenby which is both a medieval walled town and one of Wales' favourite seaside resorts, in the only coastal National Park in Britain.
+It's an ancient harbour, surrounded by Regency houses in pastel colours, is a focus for artists and photographers and it's four sheltered beaches and safe bathing waters attract families, with water sports for the energetic.

-The bars are popular with residents and local people alike, and children are made welcome.
-The d…
+The bars are popular with residents and local people alike and children are made welcome.
+The dec…

 The Bell at Skenfrith overlooks the river Monnow in Skenfrith, Monmouthshire.

 The restaurant at the pub has won many awards for its food, including 2 AA rosettes and most recently, we were very proud to have won the best place to eat - pub, as voted by the public, in the Wales National Tourism awards.

 The menus change regularly and offer locally-sourced, seasonal food, much from our kitchen garden when in season.
 Our specials board changes regularly to give an even greater choice.
 We also offer a delicious children menu.

 Special dietary requirements can normally always be met (please let us know of these in advance).
 We regret that under 8s are not allowed in the restaurant in the evenings but we will happily organise supper for them from 5.30pm to 6.30pm.